Trinovantes/StarRail-Warp-Tracker/README.md

 Do **not** modify this file while the application is open or else you risk corrupting your data.

-### Why are there no images of characters or light cones?

-This application is large enough as it is (because it is built with Electron).
-In addition, I do not want to have to keep updating this application every month to keep up with the game's new banners.

 ### Why Electron?

 Because it is the easiest GUI framework that I am familiar with that can maintain consistency across all machines and operating systems.